Hi, I’m Kirien 🌱

 (you can pronounce that any way you like, and use any pronouns you want for me.)

 I’ve lived in many countries.
 I’ve learned several languages.
 I’ve legally, medically & socially lived as “both” and “more” genders.
 For most of my life I did not think I was human at all.
-Starting a “corporate career” was the only “normative” thing I ever managed to do, although the motivation to do so was as non-normative as it comes.
-[And of course, it ended in the infamous crash-&-burn which many other highly sensitive souls share.]
+I once had a “corporate career”, yet the motivation to do so was as non-normative as it comes.

 Lineages of Practice